-1.11.
+- 1.11.
 The document is not intended to be a full and / or authoritative statement of the law or associated guidance and does not in any way constitute professional or legal advice.
-Any statements contained in this document do not replace, extend, amend or alter in any way whatsoever, the statutory provisions of the Gambling Act 2005 or any subordinate legislation or guidance made / issued in relation to it.
+Any statements contained in this document do not replace, extend, amend or alter in any way whatsoever, the statutory provisions of the Gambling Act 2005 or any subordinate legislation or guidance made / issued in relation to it. - 1.12.
+The document has been produced having regard to the statutory provisions, subordinate legislation, guidance and relevant codes of practice (including the Regulators Code) in force at the time of production, but does not seek to reproduce the content of them.

-1.12.
+1.13.
 Matters of interpretation

-- 1.13.
-Unless the context otherwise requires, any reference to 'the Licensing Authority' in this document refers to the licensing functions and responsibilities of Rushmoor Borough Council (RBC). - 1.14.
+- 1.14.
+Unless the context otherwise requires, any reference to 'the Licensing Authority' in this document refers to the licensing functions and responsibilities of Rushmoor Borough Council (RBC). - 1.15.
 Further, the term 'licensing authority' is used throughout this document in recognition of, and in distinction between, the roles and responsibilities placed by the Act upon different services of its corporate authority, Rushmoor Borough Council.
-The collective terms 'its', 'us', 'our' etc are used interdependently and should be construed accordingly. - 1.15.
-Any reference in this policy to guidance and / or codes of practice include those where the Gambling Commission has used its powers under the Act and associated regulations. - 1.16.
-Any reference in this policy to such Gambling Commission codes of practice and/or any other specified document, information or guidance must be taken to mean a reference to the current and valid (i.e. extant) copy of that document, information or guidance concerned (or similar equivalent). - 1.17.
+The collective terms 'its', 'us', 'our' etc are used interdependently and should be construed accordingly. - 1.16.
+Any reference in this policy to guidance and / or codes of practice include those where the Gambling Commission has used its powers under the Act and associated regulations. - 1.17.
+Any reference in this policy to such Gambling Commission codes of practice and/or any other specified document, information or guidance must be taken to mean a reference to the current and valid (i.e. extant) copy of that document, information or guidance concerned (or similar equivalent). - 1.18.
 Any reference in this policy to 'gambling' shall be taken to include all forms of gambling (except remote or online gambling, or gambling on the National Lottery), gaming and the undertaking of small society lotteries.

-1.18.
+1.19.
 DECLARATION

-1.19.
+1.20.
 In preparing this document, RBC has considered the licensing objectives of the Act, together with guidance and codes of practice issued by the Gambling Commission.
 The document has been produced following consultation with and on consideration of the responses made by the individuals, agencies and organisations set out in appendix C in accordance with the consultation process and principles set out at appendix D.

-1.20.
-This policy document was approved and adopted by Full Council meeting of RBC on the 29th March 2007.
-It was most recently updated on approval by XXXX on XXX.
+1.21.
+This policy document was approved and adopted by Full Council meeting of RBC on the 10th July 2025.
 While subject to periodic review, this document shall constitute RBC's gambling licensing statement of principles.
-Minor revisions have subsequently been made on approval by the Operational Services Portfolio Holder as follows: